 The course is not restricted to applicants with an international law or international relations background but may be suitable to anyone (with an appropriate bachelor degree) who is employed, or is contemplating employment, in an international field.

 It is 2 years in length on a full-time basis and can also be undertaken part-time.

 Recommended Study Pattern

-Students complete three core (compulsory) topics including a research paper and twelve option topics chosen from a range of option topics available.
+Students complete three core (compulsory) topics including a research paper and eleven option topics chosen from a range of option topics available.
 These topics aim to provide students with advanced knowledge and skills acquired to identify and evaluate complex problems at the intersection of international law and international relations and devise solutions relevant to the achievement of domestic and international objectives that arise within a global context and with the knowledge of research principles and methods applicable to the intersection of the fields of International Law and International Relations.

-As a guide, full-time students generally undertake four topics per semester and part-time students undertake two topics per semester.
+As a guide, full-time students generally undertake four subjects per semester and part-time students undertake two subjects per semester.

 To complete the Master of Laws (International Law and International Relations) (Basic level entry), students must successfully complete three core (compulsory) subjects including a research paper and 11 subjects chosen from a range of elective subjects available.